College is about more than a degree

 Posted on June 9, 2014 by Annmarie Ely, Delaware Valley College media relations and publications coordinator .

-Students come to Delaware Valley College’s campus to earn degrees in a wide-range of fields, but that’s not the only reason they’re here.
+Students come to Delaware Valley University’s campus to earn degrees in a wide-range of fields, but that’s not the only reason they’re here.
 Many of our students are here because they see something in the world that they want to change-something they want to improve.

 Zach Gihorski ’12, was one of those students as an undergraduate.
 He learned how many people right in Bucks County were facing hunger and the statistics didn’t sit well with him.
 Zach asked Russell Redding, dean of agriculture and environmental sciences, for five minutes of his time, to talk about what “we are going to do about hunger.”